Manufacturing

 Continuous operations

-One trusted data layer makes every manufacturing use case stronger.
+One trusted plant data layer can support many manufacturing workflows.

 The first use case pays for infrastructure.
 The second and third reuse the same sensor pipelines, data governance, monitoring, and integration patterns.
 That is where value compounds.